WALKME MASTER SAAS AGREEMENT

 11.4.
 Suspension of Service.
 WalkMe reserves the right to monitor the use of the Service for security and operational purposes.
 WalkMe may suspend or otherwise deny Customer’s or any other person’s access to or use of all or any part of the Services for security reasons if WalkMe believes, in its reasonable discretion, that any third party has gained unauthorized access to any portion of the Subscription Services using any credential issued by WalkMe to Customer or its End Users.

 12.1.
-For the purpose of this Agreement, “Confidential Information” means any non-public information disclosed by a Party (“Disclosing Party”) to the other Party (“Receiving Party”), that is designated in writing as confidential or if disclosed orally – is reduced to writing and titled as “confidential” within 15 days following the disclosure and sharing with the Receiving Party.
+For the purpose of this Agreement, “Confidential Information” means any non-public information disclosed by a Party (“Disclosing Party”) to the other Party (“Receiving Party”), that is designated in writing as confidential or if disclosed orally – is reduced to writing and titled as “confidential” within 15 days following the disclosure and sharing with the Receiving Party, or that reasonably should be understood to be confidential given the nature of the information and/or the circumstances of disclosure.
 Confidential Information shall include, but is not limited to, technological information such as know-how, software, data, programs, inventions, ideas, processes, formulas, developments, designs, materials, business information such as marketing and selling, budgets, prices and costs, information about the Disclosing Party’s employees, Affiliates, suppliers and customers, and trade secrets.
 Confidential Information does not include information that is: (i) public knowledge at the time of disclosure or thereafter becomes generally known other than through an act of breach or negligence by the Receiving Party; (ii) already known by the Receiving Party prior to its receipt from the Disclosing Party; (iii) independently developed at any time by the Receiving Party without use of or reference to Confidential Information; (iv) rightfully obtained by the Receiving Party from other unrestricted sources.

 12.3.
 Compelled Disclosure.
 If the Receiving Party is compelled by law to disclose any Confidential Information then, to the extent permitted by applicable law, the Receiving Party shall (i) promptly, and prior to such disclosure, notify the Disclosing Party in writing of such requirement so that the Disclosing Party can seek a protective order; and (ii) provide reasonable assistance to the Disclosing Party, at the Disclosing Party’s sole cost and expense, in opposing such disclosure or seeking a protective order or other limitations on disclosure.